 PLIST files can be saved in a text or a binary format.
-The text-based documents and can be edited with a text editor.
-However, they typically should not be edited by the user, since they are modified by their respective programs as needed.
+The text-based documents can be edited with a text editor.
+However, you typically should not edit PLIST files, since they are modified by their respective programs as needed.

 Property list files included with applications can be created and edited by the developer using Apple's Property List Editor, which is included with Apple Developer Tools.
 They can also be opened and edited using a third-party PLIST editing program.

 NOTE: You can convert PLIST files between XML and binary formats using the plutil command line tool:

 - Binary to XML: plutil -convert xml1 file.plist